algotradingsoc/Pedlar_dev/README.md

 The building of data history, rebalancing of portfolio and keeping trade records are now done by the package at the backend.

+# Design of pedlar database

+MongoDB running on AWS instance